Can you Hitchhike in New Zealand?

-But be aware…New Zealand is not Disney Land – bad things can & do happen here… Use your B.S meter and common sense to ensure your own safety.
+But be aware…New Zealand is not Disney Land – bad things can & do happen here… Use your B.S meter and common sense before accepting a lift to ensure your own safety. (especially girls hitching alone)

 How To Hitchhike